AndyMc3000/ci-ms2-party-chef/README.md

 1. Images - I mainly used photos taken from the [Unsplash.com](https://unsplash.com/) website.
 On Unspalsh.com I was able to create a collection of relevant phtotos.
 The naming convention for each photograph includes a referenece to the photographer name and the Unsplash item code.
 The Alt attribute for each photograph also includes the photographer name.

+1. Icons;
-1. Icons - I used Font Awesome to add icons to various page and section headings.
-I also added a Party Chef Favicon to the page headers.
+    * I used [Font Awesome](https://fontawesome.com/) icons to add icons to section headings.
+    * I created and added a Party Chef Favicon to the page headers.
+    * I used [Flaticon](https://favicon.io/) icons for the social media section on contact.html.

-1. Gallery - I decided to use a Bootstrap Modal as a container for my Carousel Galleries.
+1. Gallery - I decided to use a Bootstrap Modal as a container for my Carousel Gallery.

 #### [Back To Top ^ ](#top-of-page) ####